 Complications of Lumbar and Thoracic Spine Injuries

-Injuries to thoracolumbar spine can lead to a variety of potential complications.
+Injuries to the thoracolumbar spine can lead to a variety of potential complications.

 These complications are not related to surgical procedures and in most cases are related to injury pattern.